Call variants on a haploid genome with the UnifiedGenotyper, producing a raw (unfiltered) VCF.

 (Ploidy per individual) * (Individuals in pool).

-Some annotations do not work in non-diploid cases.
+Several variant annotations are not appropriate for use with non-diploid cases.
 In particular, InbreedingCoeff will not be annotated on non-diploid calls.
 Annotations that do work and are supported in non-diploid use cases are the following:

 AF, and Genotype annotations such as